87439247/pinpoint-resteasy-plugin/README.md

-# Usage

-1. Download [pinpoint-resteasy-plugin-1.6.0-RC2.jar](https://github.com/auslides/repository/raw/master/public/pinpoint/pinpoint-resteasy-plugin-1.6.0-RC2.jar), copy the jar file to [Pinpoint agent](https://github.com/naver/pinpoint/releases/download/1.6.0-RC2/pinpoint-agent-1.6.0-RC2.tar.gz)'s /plugins, [Pinpoint Collector](https://github.com/naver/pinpoint/releases/download/1.6.0-RC2/pinpoint-collector-1.6.0-RC2.war)'s WEB-INF/lib and [Pinpoint Web](https://github.com/naver/pinpoint/releases/download/1.6.0-RC2/pinpoint-web-1.6.0-RC2.war)'s WEB-INF/lib directories.
+1. This is [pinpoint](https://github.com/naver/pinpoint) plugin for Jboss' Resteasy (backended by Netty 3/4).

-2. Configure the bootstrap main class in pinpoint.config
+2. Configure the bootstrap main class in pinpoint.config.
+For resteasy-netty4, set profiler.resteasy.isnetty to true.
 <pre><code>###########################################################
 # resteasy                                                  #
 ###########################################################